James-S-Santangelo/paper-rcourse/paper.md

 biology concepts separately.
 This course, designed for third and fourth-year undergraduate students, fosters R coding skills in the context of learning statistics and ecology.
-Notably, the materials cover statistical concepts that are broadly useful in biology: linear regression, mixed effects models, randomization tests, principal component analyses, ANOVA and MANOVA, model selection, and numerically solving differential equations.
-We delivered these materials as a four month course, but these concepts are presented in stand-alone lectures designed by an interdisciplinary teaching team that could easily be mixed and matched to suit any desired course outcomes.
+Notably, the materials cover statistical concepts that are broadly useful in biological sciences: linear regression, mixed effects models, randomization tests, principal component analyses, ANOVA and MANOVA, model selection, and numerically solving differential equations.
+We delivered these materials as a four month course, but these concepts are presented in stand-alone lectures designed by an interdisciplinary teaching team that could easily be mixed and matched to suit any desired course outcome.
 The course is completely
-interactive: all lectures are designed to be delivered in a participatory live-coding format so that students learn experientally in real-time.
+interactive: all lectures are designed to be delivered in a participatory live-coding format so that students learn in practice in real-time.
 The course materials also include assignments matched to lecture materials that sharpen students' understanding and allow them to critically apply their skills to new problems.
-Reproducible research skills are emphasized throughout, and the course culminates in an open-ended, self-directed project that allows students to apply their skills to real ecological data.
+Reproducible research skills are emphasized throughout, and the course culminates in an open-ended self-directed project that allows students to apply their skills to real ecological data.
 The course repository is linked to an auto-generated website that presents the syllabus and materials and is easily modified by editing the course files on GitHub.